exelsor/Dataset_-for_Tableau/README.md

 This Repository contains dataset for tableau lesson works, Assignment and capstone Project.

 - Tableau Joins Dataset.
-- Airbnb dataset( For capstone project)--- To get uptill date data, download the dataset using this link---.   https://insideairbnb.com/get-the-data/
+- Airbnb Dataset( For capstone project)--- To get upto date data, download the dataset using this link---.   https://insideairbnb.com/get-the-data/
-- Sales dataset
+- Sales Dataset